At least one worker at Pemex oil platform infected with coronavirus - sources

 Mexico registered 353 new cases of coronavirus on Monday, bringing its total to 5,014 cases and 332 deaths, the health ministry said.

-(Reporting by Adriana Barrera; additional reporting by Ana Isabel Martinez; editing by Richard Pullin)
+(Reporting by Adriana Barrera; additional reporting by Ana Isabel Martinez; writing by Julia Love; editing by Richard Pullin and Gerry Doyle)

 ((Julia.Love@thomsonreuters.com, @byJuliaLove; 52 (55) 5282-7131;))